Purebred Alaskan Malamute Puppies

 14. Kibble manufacturers make a product to make money.
 MANY are pretty good while SOME are less than stellar.
 Learn to read a label.

 15. ONLY a prey model diet comes close to be 'nutritionally complete', has the right balance of carbohydrates (stomach content), protein and fat.
+And only if the 'right' animals are used.
 Even then, feeding the same item, daily, would absolutely lead to deficiencies and imbalances.
 Most people are not willing to hand over an entire small animal to their pet to munch up for dinner on their kitchen floor - and so the BARF / RAW food diets tend to be more appealing and widely-used.

 Raw Fish RAW / BARF Nutritional Information